 Here’s a verse to illustrate a figurative use of fruitful as well as the personification of earthly elements with which we are so familiar.

 Drop down, you heavens, from above, and let the skies pour down righteousness: let the earth open, and let them bring forth (H6509) salvation, and let righteousness spring up together; I the LORD have created it.

-Being fruitful implies increasing in a salutary way, something beneficial and advantageous.
-In the NT (New Testament) we have Greek so it’s obviously not the same word but we do have a figurative parallel, 2 Peter 3.18.
-But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ… The implication is that to rule the world is beneficial and advantageous to Earth.
-In the context of Audit of the Universe we could ask the question, is this the case in the 21st Century?
+Being fruitful implies increasing healthfully, something beneficial and advantageous.
+In the NT (New Testament), we have Greek, so it’s not the same word, but we do have a figurative parallel, 2 Peter 3:18.
+But grow in grace, and in the knowledge of our Lord and Saviour Jesus Christ.
+The implication is that to rule the world is beneficial and advantageous to Earth.
+In the context of Audit of the Universe, we could ask the question, is this the case in the 21st Century?

 רָבָה râbâh raw-baw’; a primitive root; to increase (in whatever respect):

 KJV – (bring in) abundance ([idiom] -antly), + archer (by mistake for H7232 (רָבַב)), be in authority, bring up, ⨯ continue, enlarge, excel, exceeding(-ly), be full of, (be, make) great(-er, -ly, ⨯ -ness), grow up, heap, increase, be long, (be, give, have, make, use) many (a time), (any, be, give, give the, have) more (in number), (ask, be, be so, gather, over, take, yield) much (greater, more), (make to) multiply, nourish, plenty(-eous), ⨯ process (of time), sore, store, thoroughly, very.

 From the KJV translations like excel and nourish, we can begin to see the figurative meaning.
 Read the couple of verses below, keeping in mind; we’re applying the principles to the proper way to rule the world.